pablopussell/Sleep-Timer/README.md

 At warning checkpoint:

-- Semi-transparent overlay fades in with a countdown to sleep, progressively turning to pitch black before finally going to sleep
+- Semi-transparent dark overlay fades in with a countdown to sleep, progressively turning opaque/pitch black before finally going to sleep

 Once timer expires:
-- Brightness and volume levels are reverted to those at app runtime
+- Brightness and volume levels are reverted to those prior to app runtime
 - Computer is set to sleep (Modern Standby)

 **Creature Comforts**